-In study year 2021/2022 Call for enrolment will be open for following study programmes:
+In study year 2022/2023 Call for enrolment will be open for following study programmes:

-- 1. Community mental health (part-time)

-- 2. Social work with older people (part-time)

-- 3. Social Work- full time

-2 Admission requirements and the criteria for applicants' selection in the case of restricted enrolment
+- 1. Social work with the family- (part-time) - 2.
+Diversity studies: social inclusion and justice in the field of handicap, ethnicity and gender - (part-time) - 3.
+Social Work- full time - 2 Admission requirements and the criteria for applicants' selection in the case of restricted enrolment